0xdefaceme/whitepaper/README.md

 6. 0xdeface plans to deploy an Ethereum blockchain listener that contract operators can subscribe to via email for updates on the latest emitted events.
-7. Note that the 0xdeface protocol is consensual as only contracts implementing the exploitable EIP standard can be attacked.
+7. Note that the 0xdeface protocol is consensual as only contracts implementing the Exploitable ERC standard can be attacked.

 ## References